ldotlopez/kadoma/README.md

+# Kadoma

+Library to control the thermostat Daikin BRC1H family.

+Based on PyMadoka

+Original README included until a new one is written.

 # PyMadoka

 This library has been written to control the thermostat Daikin BRC1H family without the need to use the mobile Madoka apps.